Product Design · UX Research · Game Design · Full-Stack Engineering

 Hatch Spirits

 Place eggs in your hatchery.
 They hatch into spirits — each with a name, personality, traits, and moods.
-Six unique species to discover.
+Six unique species rooted in Yoruba-inspired lore.

 Evolve & Cultivate